alteryx/ta1-primitives/README.md

 ```

 6. In the remote case that the previous validation failed, you can rollback the release
-   with the command `make release-rollback`.
+   with the command `make rollback`.
 After you have executed it, go back to point 1
    to make any further changes needed.